Cynocephaly: Late Antiquity

 Saints Ahrakas and Augani (icon XVIII c.)

-There is a description of two saints, Ahrakas and Augani, with a dog's head from the legend about the life of the Saint Mercurius, whom they faithfully served.
+There is a description of two saints, Ahrakas and Augani, each with a dog's head, from the legend about the life of the Saint Mercurius, whom they faithfully served.
 According to the Coptic legend, preserved in an Arabic translation, the two "cynophali devoured the grandfather of St. Mercurius, and were preparing to eat his father when an angel appeared and surrounded them with a ring of fire.
 They repented and became companions of the father, and later accompanied Mercurius into battle."
 They are described as being "bodyguards" of Mercurius.
 Their image on the icon is in the Coptic Museum.
+Based on the style of clothing, the icon is "most likely copied from a 4th- or 5th- century image."

 The cynocephali offered such an evocative image of the magic and brutality deemed characteristic of bizarre people from distant places that they continued to recur in medieval literature.
 Augustine of Hippo mentioned the cynocephali in The City of God, Book XVI, Chapter 8, in the context of discussing whether such beings were descendants of Adam; he considered the possibility that they might not exist at all, or might not be human (which Augustine defines as being a mortal and rational animal: homo, id est animal rationale mortale), but insisted that if they were human they were indeed descendants of Adam.